News from the Westchester Yoetzet Halachah Initiative

 Shiffy, who hails from Teaneck, studied at the Stella K. Abraham Beit Midrash for women in Migdal Oz after graduating from Ma’ayanot Yeshiva High School in Teaneck, NJ.
 She then went on to earn a BA at Yeshiva University in Judaic studies and dual Master’s in Education and Jewish studies from New York University.

-More specifically related to her new role in our community, Shiffy studied in Nishmat’s Miriam Glaubach Center’s U.S. Yoatzot Halachah Fellows Program and was certified as a yoetzet halachah as part of the second graduating class in the United States.
+More specifically related to her role in our community, Shiffy studied in Nishmat’s Miriam Glaubach Center’s U.S. Yoatzot Halachah Fellows Program and was certified as a yoetzet halachah as part of the second graduating class in the United States.
 Her training also encompasses areas of biology, psychology and sexuality.
 Since her graduation, she has taught brides in preparation for their weddings and she counsels women through questions relating to interface of women’s health and halachah.